6 Things All Impossibly Organized People Do

 Keep the things you use regularly in sight, and hide everything else out the way.
 Your brain won’t mentally trip over unnecessary objects, and you can focus on the here and now.
 Stow things you use daily — like your hairdryer perhaps — at the front of the bathroom cabinet, and everything you use only periodically towards the back.

 4. Divide and Conquer

-Sometimes these are physical barriers that separate and organize, making items easy to see and access.
+Sometimes compartmentalizing your life means adding physical barriers that separate and organize, making items easy to see and access.
 Drawer inserts and shelf dividers are the things that come immediately to mind.
-But it also might be your email filter which diverts spam or junk mail to a separate folder, and leaves the truly important messages in your inbox.
+But it also might be an email filter which diverts spam or junk mail to a separate folder, and leaves the truly important messages in your inbox.
 You can see the good stuff when it comes in, and check the other stuff periodically (if at all).

 You can’t do everything.
 Save your limited time and energy for decisions about things that matter.
 Everything else will get done in a way that’s most likely just fine or certainly good enough.
 Few people can maintain military-style precision and perfection at home, and who would want to?
 Let it go.